bertrandom/chrome-cookies-secure/README.md

 # chrome-cookies-secure

-Extract encrypted Google Chrome cookies for a url on Mac OS X or Linux
+Extract encrypted Google Chrome cookies for a url on Mac OS X, Windows, or Linux

 ## Installation